30 August 2022

 If you’ve seen the documentary, you’ll be familiar with the Tree Gang and their adventures.
 This group of expert arboriculturists care for, protect and maintain our trees.

-Wander around the Gardens and see if you can spot any of the trees the gang climbed up, such as the majestic London plane tree near the Princess of Wales Conservatory.
+On your next visit, wander around the Gardens and see if you can spot any of the trees the gang climbed up, such as the majestic Red Oak near the Pagoda Vista.

 Our wild botanic garden in Sussex, Wakehurst, is where science and horticulture come together in a wild and undulating landscape.

-During the series, you will have virtually visited the American Prairie, a six-acre designed conservation landscape that is evolving week by week.
+During this channel 5 series, you will have virtually visited the American Prairie, a six-acre designed conservation landscape that is evolving week by week.

-You will have also seen our incredible Millennium Seed Bank which stores 2.4 billion seeds from across the world as an insurance policy for the future.
+You will have also seen our incredible Millennium Seed Bank which stores 2.4 billion seeds from across the world as an insurance policy for the future and even get to meet a plant grown from a 200-year-old seed that was found in a wallet!

-Want to visit the Kitchen Garden at Kew where Botanical Horticulturist Hélèna Dove grows tasty produce?
+Want to visit the newly-renovated Edible Science: Kew's Kitchen Garden where Botanical Horticulturist Hélèna Dove grows tasty produce?

 From plump tomatoes to giant pumpkins, lots of fruit and vegetables are grown here.

-The Kitchen Garden is involved in many Kew Science studies, such as the Crop Wild Relatives project which looks at wild relatives of our favourite crops for genetic traits that could protect our food from threats such as drought, disease and climate change.
+The garden is involved in many Kew Science studies, such as the Crop Wild Relatives project which looks at the wild cousins of our favourite crops for genetic traits that could protect our food from threats such as drought, disease and climate change.

 One example is oca, an alternative to the potato.

-Some of the Kitchen Garden produce ends up on the menu in our restaurants, including our Pavilion Bar and Grill.
-As seen in the documentary, chard is an ingredient in delicious meals rustled up by our chef.
+Some of the produce ends up on the menu in our restaurants, so visit our Pavilion Bar and Grill to sample the delights.

 Behind the scenes